droplinkme/cache-decorators/README.md

 **Initialize Custom Repository**

-Alternatively, you can define your own custom repository implementation
+Alternatively, you can define your own custom repository implementation.

+First, import the `ICacheRepository` interface from the `@droplink/cache-decorators` package.
+Ensure that this interface is implemented to provide all necessary methods for decorators.

 ```typescript
 import { ICacheRepository } from "@droplink/cache-decorators"; // Ensure that this interface is implemented to provide all necessary methods for decorators